datacarpentry/python-socialsci/episodes/10-aggregations.md

 Now supposing that instead of NaN the interviewer entered a value of 0 to indicate the land which is *not* irrigated has been irrigated for 0 years, technically correct.

-To see what happens we can convert all of the NaN values in the 'E19_period_use' column to 0 with the following code;
+To see what happens we can convert all of the NaN values in the `E19_period_use` column to 0 with the following code:

 ~~~
 df_SAFI['E19_period_use'].fillna(0, inplace=True)